TruelyMostWanted/a-truely-diabolic-research-work/input/strategy2_prompts.md

 IsSum is a boolean { True, False }
 GoalType is one of { "min", "max" }
-EntityName is always only 1 entry from the "Name" of Entities.csv EntityAttribute is one of the Attribute0...8 from Entities.csv CriteriaType is a number { 2 = Must-Match, 1 = May-Match, 0 = Cannot-Match }
+EntityName is always only 1 entry from the "Name" of Entities.csv EntityAttribute is one of the values in the "Attribute0" to "Attribute8" of the targeted Entity in Entities.csv CriteriaType is a number { 2 = Must-Match, 1 = May-Match, 0 = Cannot-Match }
 Domain can represent set of values like "{0,1}" MinValue is the smallest value that can be set